 In 2014, interviewees reported that while many Chinchilla businesses had benefited from the "CSG boom", especially food services, hotels and motels, they believed the benefits were not distributed evenly, with others "missing out".
 Increased business diversity resulting from the CSG development is seen to offer wider employment opportunities, particularly for school leavers, who may not have to leave town to find work.
 However, the closure of some businesses since 2014 was attributed to CSG industry and related workers leaving, and increased competition from newly arrived businesses.
 In 2017, some interviewees remarked how the benefits did not last as long as they had expected, although others reported being aware of the short-term nature of the CSG construction period.
 There was general agreement that the nature and timing of the benefits to local businesses should have been communicated better by the CSG companies and governments.
 The unemployment rate in Chinchilla has always been lower than the Queensland rate.
 In 2013 it dropped to an extremely low 0.9%, which implies a severe skills shortage, but has been increasing since then.
-Since 2014, interviewees noted that "there's many more looking for work".
-Unemployment continues to rise in 2016, to the highest levels since 2005.
-In 2017, interviewees noted that "businesses are closing" and it is expected that more businesses will close.
-The 2017 data shows that the unemployment has continued to rise, yet remains below the Queensland benchmark.
-It is possible that the low rental prices have attracted new people to Chinchilla who have contributed to the increased unemployment level.
+Since 2014, but dropped slightly in 2018.
+In 2018, interviewees noted that "businesses are closing" and it is expected that more businesses will close.
+It is expected that the increasing rental amount may push certain demographics out.

 For personal incomes, wage and salary earnings show a marked increase in both the amount of earnings and the number of wage earners since 2007/08.
 Average taxable incomes rose steeply in 2012/13 and 2013/4 but then dropped back again in 2014/15.
-Total business income for the 4413 postcode increased five-fold in 2012-2013 and the number of businesses increased.
-In 2013-14, the number of businesses declined, but total income remains high.
-While total business income continues to rise, average personal income declined sharply by 26% in 2014/15, now below Queensland average again.
+Average personal income declined sharply by 26% in 2014/15, now below Queensland average again.